Master's degree candidates must fulfill the requirements of the Graduate School and the additional requirements set by the school or department.

 A minimum of 30 credits in the major are required for a master's degree with a departmental major.
 Students pursuing interdisciplinary master's degrees may have different requirements.

-For a master's degree, the Graduate School requires that a minimum of 30 credits (applicable to degree requirements) be taken on the Eugene campus during at least two terms of study.
+For a master's degree, the Graduate School requires that a minimum of 30 credits (applicable to degree requirements) be taken at the University of Oregon over the course of at least two terms of study.
 Individual schools or departments may have additional residence requirements.

 Twenty-four of the total credits required must be University of Oregon graded (i.e., NOT Pass/No Pass) credits.